Kevin He: Playing career

 The Niagara IceDogs of the Ontario Hockey League (OHL) selected He in the second round, with the 25th overall pick, of the 2022 OHL Priority Selection, and he signed with the team that May.
 He's first junior ice hockey goal came on October 1, during the IceDogs' 3–2 victory over the Flint Firebirds.
 In his rookie OHL season, He had 34 points in 66 games, and his 21 goals tied Akil Thomas for the most by an IceDog in their 16-year-old season.
 During the 2023–24 season, He served as one of six alternate captains for the IceDogs.
 In 64 games that season, He recorded 53 points, including a team-leading 31 goals, and was the IceDogs' nominee for the Red Tilson Trophy.

 The Winnipeg Jets of the National Hockey League (NHL) selected He in the fourth round, 109th overall, of the 2024 NHL entry draft.
 He was only the second Chinese-born player drafted in the NHL, behind Andong Song, who the New York Islanders took in the sixth round of the 2015 NHL entry draft.
-Kevin He’s draft position was surpassed a year later by Haoxi Wang, who was selected 33rd overall by the San Jose Sharks in the 2025 NHL Entry Draft.
+Kevin He’s draft position was surpassed a year later by Haoxi Wang, who was selected 33rd overall by the San Jose Sharks in the 2025 NHL entry draft.

 On December 17, 2024, the Jets signed He to a three-year, entry-level contract, making him the first Chinese-born player to sign in the NHL.

+On December 28, 2025, the IceDogs traded He, two draft picks, and the rights to Darcy Dewatcher to the Flint Firebirds in exchange for Chase Hull and seven draft picks.
+At the time of the trade, He had 14 goals and 31 points in 28 games.

+On April 23, 2026, He was transferred from the Flint Firebirds of the Ontario Hockey League (OHL) to the Manitoba Moose.